chiragC-w/quantum-option-pricing-using-black-scholes-equation/README.md

 - `.cross_validate(epsilon_target=0.01)` — `pandas.Series` with `qae_price`, `analytical_price`, `abs_error`, `pct_error`, `oracle_queries`.

 ### Module-level functions (`qae_pricer.py`)
-- `classical_monte_carlo_price(S0, K, r, sigma, T, N, rng=None, q=0.0) -> (price_estimate, std_error)` — CMC baseline.
+- `classical_monte_carlo_price(S0, K, r, sigma, T, N, rng=None, q=0.0) -> (price_estimate, std_error)` which are CMC baseline.
-- `convergence_comparison(S0, K, r, sigma, T, epsilon_targets=None, sample_sizes=None, num_uncertainty_qubits=3, seed=42) -> pandas.DataFrame` — sweeps both methods and reports `[method, queries, error]` per run.
+- `convergence_comparison(S0, K, r, sigma, T, epsilon_targets=None, sample_sizes=None, num_uncertainty_qubits=3, seed=42) -> pandas.DataFrame` this sweeps both methods and reports `[method, queries, error]` per run.

 ## Relationship to the Paper

-- `qae_pricer.py` implements the paper's Section 4 ("Implementation in Qiskit") pipeline — log-normal distribution loading, linear payoff encoding, and Iterative Amplitude Estimation — as a reusable, dynamically-updatable class, rather than a one-off script.
+- `qae_pricer.py` implements the paper's Section 4 ("Implementation in Qiskit") pipeline gives log-normal distribution loading, linear payoff encoding, and Iterative Amplitude Estimation — as a reusable, dynamically-updatable class, rather than a one-off script.
 - `option_engine.py` supplies the "exact price" the paper's own results section compares against, extended with a continuous dividend yield and Greeks not in the original snippets.
-- `complexity_comparison.py` reproduces the paper's Section 5/6 CMC-vs-IAE convergence claim empirically, and additionally separates **theoretical query complexity** from **measured wall-clock time** — the paper's own claimed advantage is in query complexity (O(1/N) vs. O(1/√N)), and this repo's benchmark shows that does **not** currently translate into a wall-clock speedup on a classical simulator (IAE measured meaningfully slower in real time across runs here, despite using far fewer oracle queries).
+- `complexity_comparison.py` reproduces the paper's Section 5/6 CMC-vs-IAE convergence claim empirically, and additionally separates **theoretical query complexity** from **measured wall-clock time**. the paper's own claimed advantage is in query complexity (O(1/N) vs. O(1/√N)), and this repo's benchmark shows that does **not** currently translate into a wall-clock speedup on a classical simulator (IAE measured meaningfully slower in real time across runs here, despite using far fewer oracle queries).
 - `real_world_validation.py` goes one step further: instead of one synthetic test case, it feeds both engines **real AAPL market data** (see below) and checks the paper's core assumptions against it.

 ## Real-World Validation (`real_world_validation.py`)

 Both engines price under a Black-Scholes / Geometric Brownian Motion assumption: log-returns are normally distributed.
 This script checks that assumption, and the two engines' agreement, against **genuine market data** rather than a synthetic test case:

 - **Data:** 50 real daily AAPL closes, 2026-06-23 to 2026-08-31 ([TipRanks](https://www.tipranks.com/stocks/aapl/historical-prices), pulled 2026-09-01), and the real US 3-month T-bill yield, 3.86% ([TradingEconomics](https://tradingeconomics.com/united-states/3-month-bill-yield), 2026-09-01).
-Hardcoded in the script for reproducibility — neither source has a free public API.
+Hardcoded in the script for reproducibility but neither source has a free public API.
 - **Check 1 — GBM assumption:** tests AAPL's real daily log-returns for skewness, excess kurtosis, and normality (Jarque-Bera).
-Over this window, the data **rejects normality at 5% significance** (skew −1.18, excess kurtosis +3.83) — real returns have a fatter left tail than Black-Scholes assumes, a real (if small-sample) illustration of a well-known limitation of the GBM model both engines rely on.
+Over this window, the data **rejects normality at 5% significance** (skew −1.18, excess kurtosis +3.83).
+Real returns have a fatter left tail than Black-Scholes assumes, a real (if small-sample) illustration of a well-known limitation of the GBM model both engines rely on.
 - **Check 2 — walk-forward model agreement:** for 30 real trading days, prices a 10-day at-the-money call using that day's *real* spot price and *real* trailing 20-day realized volatility, with both engines.
-Result: **mean 7.95% price disagreement, correlation 0.99** between the quantum and analytical prices — the two engines track each other closely under real, time-varying conditions, with the quantum pricer's `n=3`-qubit discretization producing a consistent small upward bias (matching the pattern already documented in `complexity_comparison.py`'s results).
+Result: **mean 7.95% price disagreement, correlation 0.99** between the quantum and analytical prices. the two engines track each other closely under real, time-varying conditions, with the quantum pricer's `n=3`-qubit discretization producing a consistent small upward bias (matching the pattern already documented in `complexity_comparison.py`'s results).
 - **Deliberately not tested:** a single option price against a single path's realized payoff.
 That comparison is statistically misleading (an option price is an expectation over many possible paths), so this script avoids it.
+- NOTE: this comparison was done around the time this repository was created.

 Outputs: `real_world_validation.png` (price series + walk-forward pricing comparison) and `real_world_validation_results.csv` (full walk-forward data, for independent verification).